angieardilak/Angiekardila/README.md

 ### Hi there 👋

 **AngiekArdila/Angiekardila**
-# Junior Web Developer
+# Full Stack Web Developer

 Hello!
-I'm a passionate Junior Web Developer with a talent for building dynamic and responsive web applications.
+I'm a passionate Web Developer with a talent for building dynamic and responsive web applications.
 I enjoy creating efficient and user-friendly digital solutions.

 ## ⭐ Skills